 Kedarnath temple is one of the Highest Shiva temples and the trek to the temple is considered as one of the toughest treks in Hinduism, Surrounded by wide ranges of Himalayas.
-Reaching Kedarnath temple isn’t as easy as it looks Since the temple is at the altitude of Approx. 12,000 ft.
+Reaching the Kedarnath temple isn’t as easy as it looks Since the temple is at an altitude of Approx. 12,000 ft.

-Guptkashi is the nearest town from the Kedarnath temple, which is 34 km away from Gaurikund (where the trek for the temple officially starts).
+Guptkashi is the nearest town to the Kedarnath temple, which is 34 km away from Gaurikund (where the trek for the temple officially starts).
 Guptkashi is well connected through the bus services across the state of Uttarakhand & also a nice place to spend a day exploring the sacred Vishwanath temple & the lifestyle of the people living in mountains.

 From Guptkashi, Sharing Jeeps will be there to take you to Sonprayag, which will take about an hour.
 Sonprayag is a small village & the official administration of the Kedarnath temple committee, This is where you can register yourself for the trek to the temple.